 “We will open the book.
 Its pages are blank.
 We are going to put words on them ourselves.
 The book is called Opportunity and its first chapter is New Year's Day.” ~Edith Lovejoy Pierce

 Many scoff at New Year's resolutions—and for good reason, I suppose.
 Too often, our resolve hardly lasts past its utterance, and seldom does it make February.

 Still, I like the way we mark time.
 I like the freshness of a new year.
 I like the opportunity to look back over the year just past, to assess it, to evaluate my use of it, to remember its joys, to bury its sorrows.
 To move on.

 Therefore, as we approach a brand new year, yet unsullied by human touch, I put forth 11 worthy resolutions for your consideration and mine.
 They include declarations and maxims.

 There will be difficulty in 2011.
-None of us will make it through an entire year without hardship of some kind. this post Difficult times bring out the best in the good and the worst in the bad.
+None of us will make it through an entire year without hardship of some kind.
+Difficult times bring out the best in the good and the worst in the bad.

 Resolve to do good for goodness' sake, for God's sake, for the sake of others, and for your own sake.